RASPIAUDIO/Simple_Bluetooth_Speaker_ESP32/README.md

 - Microphone
 - Low battery sensor

+#  To compile
+- Select Tool-Board-ESP32 dev Module
+- Partition "Huge app"
+- Select Toll-ESP32 Sketch data upload this will upload the wav files use by the programmable
+- Upload

 #  To be done
 - Self test for the factory
 - Low battery warning